1826 Depot de la Marine Nautical Chart or Map of Bay of Campeche, Mexico

 French Immigration to Mexico

 French citizens began immigrating to Mexico as early as 1700 despite the Spanish ban on all foreign settlement in its New World colonies.
-French expatriates were allowed to settle in Mexico because of the Family Compact between France and Spain, signed by the two countries after French King Charles X installed his grandson Philip V, as King of Spain in 1700.
+French expatriates were allowed to settle in Mexico because of the Family Compact between France and Spain, signed by the two countries after 1700 when French King Charles X installed his grandson, Philip V, as King of Spain.
 Nonetheless, French immigrants to Mexico had to meet specific requirements, such as mastery of a unique and useful trade.
-French immigration to Mexico surged after 1821, when Mexico gained its independence.
+French immigration to Mexico surged after 1821 when Mexico gained its independence.
 The French established colonies and encouraged settlement in Mexico, with an estimated 6,000 French expatriates living in Mexico by 1860.
 French citizens were increasingly unwelcome in Mexico and began complaining about their treatment.
 Many describe being unfairly taxed and forced to take out usurious loans, among other issues.
-French immigrants were moreover denied land ownership, a law that applied to all foreigners in Mexico, not just French citizens.
+French immigrants were, moreover, denied land ownership, a law that applied to all foreigners in Mexico.
 These complaints directly influenced the First French Intervention in Mexico in 1838 - 1839 and the subsequent French invasion of 1861 - 1867, when France installed Emperor Maximilian I in Mexico.
-Maximilian's time as Emperor of Mexico ended in front of a Mexican firing squad.
+Maximilian's short reign as Emperor of Mexico ended in front of a Mexican firing squad.

 Publication History and Census